We’ve written before about why you should pay for training courses but we haven’t addressed this question: why should you train staff at all?

 Support from the top

-While management may understand that employee training is important, this support is critical to ensuring the success of any training programme.
+While management may understand that employee training is important, this support is critical to ensuring the success of any training program and the organisation as a whole.

-One way to encourage this is to ask executives to share what they’re learning with staff.
-Introducing the concept of learning from the top down will have a positive flow on effect and demonstrate to staff that this is a valuable time investment.
+One way to encourage this is to ask the top management to share what they’re learning with staff.
+Introducing the concept of learning from the top down will have a positive flow-on effect and demonstrate to staff that this is a valuable time investment.

 Keeping current

 Staying on top of trends doesn’t happen by trolling through social media.
-Although your Twitter feed may be useful for identifying industry trends, up-to-date information can best be gained through training courses.
+Although your LinkedIn feed may be useful for identifying industry trends, up-to-date information can best be gained through training courses.

 It’s often reported that staff prefer training to pay increases because it’s the training which expands their prospects.
 This isn’t just for their current role but for future roles which brings us to…